-Source of the Trigger • Other Specific Workforce D Multiple Inputs STATEMENT OF CONDITION THAT A TRIGGER FOR A POTENTIAL BARR Provide a brief narrative describing the condition IER: target of 12%; • The relevant Economist, 03 12%. • When I Applicants are Meaning, of th n FY 2017-FY 2019, participation rate for PWD in supervisory positions was lower than the of 12%; this was true for mid-level (CN-60) and senior level (CN-71 and above) supervisors. relevant applicant pool for promotions for PWD for three mission critical jobs (0110: mist, 0301: Misc.
-Admin and Program, 0905: General Attorney) did not meet the target of when looking at Internal Selection for Senior Level CN Positions by Disability, Qualified cants are not representative of the Relevant Applicant Pool for the Examiner position. ng, of those PWD in the position below these senior level positions, very little (if any) are issue.
-How was the condition recognized as a potenti barrier? disabilities (2. your organizate mobility them necessary expensions rate of those with disabilities are of those with disabilities 2020 survey) who is selected meaningfully of the survey of the selected meaningfully of qualified for promotion. • PWD indicated a lower agreement (mean = 2.6) than those without disabilities (2.85) to the question, "How satisfied are you with your opportunity to get a better job in your organization?"
+Source of the Trigger: Other Specific Work Table: Multiple Input T.S.
+STATEMENT CONDITION A TRIGGER POTENTIAL Provide a brief THAT WAS FOR A BARRIER: target of 12%; • The relevant Economist, 03 12%. • When I Applicants are this was true for applicant pool 01: Misc.
+Admooking at Inter- not representation rticipation rate for PWD in supervisory positions was lower than the or mid-level (CN-60) and senior level (CN-71 and above) supervisors.
+For promotions for PWD for three mission critical jobs (0110: an and Program, 0905: General Attorney) did not meet the target of the Selection for Senior Level CN Positions by Disability, Qualified ive of the Relevant Applicant Pool for the Examiner position. describing the issue.
+How was the crecognized as a barrier? ondition a potential Meaning, of those PWD in the position below these senior level positions, very little (if any) are qualified for promotion. • PWD indicated a lower agreement (mean = 2.6) than those without disabilities (2.85) to the question, "How satisfied are you with your opportunity to get a better job in your organization?"
 (2019 AES) • Focus groups and interviews with SMEs noted a lack of career mobility theme given position structure, lack of bridge positions and the inability to gain the necessary experience to be competitive when applying. • Nearly half (47%) of CFPB participants with disabilities agreed that PWD face unique challenges regarding advancement opportunities.
 The response rate to this question from PWD was found to be meaningfully different from the response rate of those without disabilities (24% agreement).
 (July 2020 survey) • Only 20% of participants with disabilities believe the skills and abilities of persons with disabilities are fully utilized.
 (July 2020 survey) • Only 33% of participants with disabilities believe CFPB's process for determining who is selected to receive development opportunities is fair.
 Also, these responses were meaningfully different from the response rate of those without disabilities, which was 45%.
-(July 2020 survey) • Overall satisfaction from PWD fell below 45% for career development programs, STATEMENT OF BARRIER GROUPS : Barrier Group People with D Barrier Analysis Proc Completed?: cess N Barrier(s) Identified? ?: Y STATEMENT OF Barrie er Name Name Description of Policy, Procedure, or Practice IDENTIFIED BARR Barrier 1 Limited care Disability er advanceme ent opportunities for Persons with a Provide a succinct state of the agency policy, procedure ement Barrier 2 notion and de tail selection processes or practice that has beed determined to be the boof the undesired condition.
-Objective(s) a and Dates for EEO Plan Date Targe Initiated t Date Sufficient Funding / Staffing?
-Date Modified Date Completed Objective Description 10/01/2021 09/30/2 2023 Yes Implement a action plan to eliminate barriers identified Respo nsible Officia l(s) Title Name Standards Address The Plan?
-OMWI Director or Lora McCray No OCR Director Acting OEOF Associate Director Cassandra McConnell-Tatum No Acting Chief Operatin Jean Chang No Chief Human Capital Officer Jeffrey Sumberş No
+(July 2020 survey) • Overall satisfaction from PWD fell below 45% for career development programs, STATEMENT r of erformance ma ınagement.
+(J uly 2020 survey BARRIER GI People with D Barrier Analy Completed?: rsis Process N Barrier(s) Ide ntified?: Y STATEMENT Barrier Name D Description of Policy, Procedure, or Practice IDENTIFIED BARRIER: Barrier 2 Opaque promotion and det etail selection processes Provide a succi of the agency procedure Barrier 1 Limited cared Disability eer advancement opportunities for Persons with a or practice that determined to l of the undesired cond be the barrier Objective(s) a and Dates for EEO Plan Date Initiated Target Date Sufficient Funding / Staffing?
+Date Modified Date Completed Objective Description 10/01/2021 09/30/2023 Yes Implement action plan to eliminate barriers identified Responsible Official(s) Standards Address The Plan?
+OMWI Directo ] Lora McCray No OCR Director Melissa Brand No Acting OEOF Associate Direc ctor ( Cassandra McC a McConnell-Tatum Operating Office Jean Chang No Chief Human Chief Human Capital Officer Jeffrey Sumberg No No